physicsrob/vdm1/docs/index.md

 So why might someone want to build a VDM-2021 instead of a Dazzler-II?
 In short -- they're very different cards which achieve very different goals -- you might want both!
 The high level is this:  the dazzler-II creates rastered graphics, the VDM-2021 creates text.
 [Click here](dazzler_comp.md) for a comparison between the VDM-1, VDM-2021, Dazzler, and Dazzler II.

-# How is this board different than the original VDM-1?
+# How is it different than the original VDM-1?
 The short version is that the VDM-2021 is nearly electrically identical to the VDM-1, but with an entirely different layout.
 [See here](changes.md) for a detailed comparison.